AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 2022n/a92.9n/a

 The COVID-19 pandemic certainly had an effect on car buying — it caused supply chain issues, labor shortages, and car shortages.
-Plus, inventories had already been on the decline since 2015.5
+It’s only in the past couple of years that those inventories are increasing.5

 NOTE: